How to grow cucumbers

 Outdoor trailing cucumbers can be left to sprawl on the ground or the side shoots can be trained up netting or trellis.
 If you're going to train them, plant 45cm apart and if sprawling, 90cm apart.
 Bush varieties may need staking but do not need training.

 How to care for cucumbers

-Plant seedlings out when they have two or three leaves.
-Water cucumber plants regularly and mulch the soil to retain moisture and keep the area around them weed-free.
-Increase humidity by spraying the cucumber plants with a fine mist from your hose.
-You could even section off an area of your greenhouse, using Bubblewrap, to further aid humidity.
+In the greenhouse, water cucumber plants regularly and mulch the soil to retain moisture and keep the area around them weed-free.
+Increase humidity by damping down the greenhouse regularly, or spraying the cucumber plants with a fine mist from your hose.
+You could even section off an area of your greenhouse, using plastic sheeting, to further aid humidity.

 How to harvest cucumbers

 You can start harvesting cucumbers from around 12 weeks after sowing, in midsummer.
 The more cucumbers you pick, the more the plant will produce.
 Outdoor types will crop until September, while greenhouse types can fruit into October if it's warm.
 The length of the cucumbers will depend on the particular variety, so check the packet.
 Harvest the fruits as and when you need them, but don't leave them on the plant for too long as older fruits can taste bitter and their skins can get hard.

 Harvest cucumbers early in the morning when it is cool.
 Cut the fruits from the plant using secateurs or a sharp knife.

 Some longer cucumber varieties can be cut in half while still on the plant and left to form a callus, so they can be used later.

 Watch Monty Don explain how to harvest cucumbers by cutting them in half: